WRCX-LD: Digital television

 In the summer of 2009, WRCX-LP began the transition to digital.
 It shut off its analog signal to install a new digital transmitter, but encountered technical problems resulting in its old analog transmitter being turned back on for the time being.
 It remained on the air until August 1, 2018, when the station temporarily ceased operations after being informed by T-Mobile that cellular service in the 600 MHz band would begin the following August 17; WRCX-LP was allotted digital channel 9 as part of the Federal Communications Commission (FCC)'s spectrum reallocation process.
 That same day, WRCX-LP's displacement construction permit was granted by the FCC.
-The station made some progress in the succeeding nine months toward building the facility, but all work halted after the May 27, 2019 tornado outbreak struck the Dayton area.
+The station made some progress in the succeeding nine months toward building the facility, but all work halted after the May 27, 2019, tornado outbreak struck the Dayton area.
 The WRCX-LP facility sustained damage to its roof, air conditioning compressors, satellite dishes and tower, while principals in Ross Communications also dealt with damage to their homes; the group asked the FCC for a special 180-day extension in order to not lose its license on August 1, 2019.
 Despite being off the air, WRCX-LP has remained available on Charter Spectrum cable in the Dayton area.
 The station finally signed on its digital signal on January 8, 2021.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: